drts01/notes/stackedit/star.md

 * Situation:
    Many unused resources in AWS
 * Task:
-   I was responsible for helping Ops automate tasks and workflows
+   I was responsible for helping Ops automate tasks and workflows.
 * Action:
    Queried for blatant resources that should be terminated.
-Got buyin from 2 account owners to purge.
+Got buy-in from 2 account owners to purge.
 Worked with stakeholders to define policies around life cycle.
 Develop Policy-As-Code for compliance enforcement.
 Sought and gains support of SecEng team.
 * Result:
    Reduced cost by over 100k/year and increased security posture.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ3NDUxNzU1LC04OTAzMzY2NDEsLTE5OD
+eyJoaXN0b3J5IjpbNTc0NDIxMDk4LDM0NzQ1MTc1NSwtODkwMz
-A5ODMwNTYsLTIxMTE3MzQzMjNdfQ==
+M2NjQxLC0xOTgwOTgzMDU2LC0yMTExNzM0MzIzXX0=
 -->